-You are at launch and ready with glider overhead, moving in the right direction, and go to full throttle.
+In the other situation the pilot is at launch and ready, glider overhead, moving in the right direction, and goes to full throttle.
 Rather than surge ahead with power and away from the ground, the engine goes BLUB...CLUNK and everything stops DEAD.
-Your glider likely winds up on top of you and the motor.
+The glider can wind up on top of the pilot and the motor.
 It is probably one of the most *annoying* and embarrassing events we motorheads experience.
 What happened?

 - They have no fuel enrichment system that kicks in when full throttle is applied quickly as in automotive carburetors or in electronic fuel injection

 systems.
 When the throttle plate is opened too fast, the air rushes into the engine before enough fuel can get moving through the various passageways and jets in the carburetor and then into